 What is a data processor?

-A data processor is the person or organisation that handles personal data on behalf of the controller.
+A data processor is a person or organisation that handles personal data on behalf of the controller.

 In general, data processors will be expected to: